A Jungle in the Dining room

 Once the knee wall was finished, we were able to begin framing the upper walls and roof.
 This was more or less conventional framing.
 The spacing between studs was altered to fit the 24" glazing material.
 The roof framing was a little unusual.
 The roof was to be insulated with 12" of fiberglass insulation.
 To allow room for the insulation we built what were essentially site-made trusses for the roof using 2" x 4" lumber and 1/2" plywood.
 When the framing was finished, it was given a coat of mildew-resistant primer before the glazing was installed.

-The double doors are taller than normal, 7' instead of the 6'-8" that is the usual door height.
+The double doors are taller than normal, 7'-6" instead of the 6'-8" that is the usual door height.
 The extra height was to allow for tall plants.
 We had always intended to use a pair of factory-made wood entry doors designed for glass — just replacing the glass with Filon®.
-However, by reading the specifications for Filon®, we found out that doors designed for glass will not work.
+However, by reading the specifications for Filon®, we realized that doors designed for glass will not work.
 The spacing between outer and inner sheets of double-glazed Filon® needs to be larger than the spacing for glass, and the shelf on which the glass is installed needs to be wider for Filon® because it has more movement than glass.
 We suggested just using glass instead of Filon® to eliminate the problem.
 The owners weren't having any of that.
-We begged, we pleaded, we even tried bribery.
+We begged, we pleaded, we even tried outright bribery.
 Nothing worked.
-So we designed and made our own doors.
+So we designed and made custom doors.

 To allow enough spacing for the double glazed Filon®, we made the door a full 2" thick rather than the standard 1-3/4" entry-door thickness.
-We milled in an extra wide shelf for the glazing to rest against, and under cut the frame around the Filon® a little to create a groove for the silicon sealant to sit in.
+We milled in an extra-wide shelf for the glazing to rest against, and undercut the frame around the Filon® a little to create a groove for the silicone sealant to sit in.
 Then we had to figure out how to get the latch and lockset designed for a 1-3/4" door to work with a 2" custom door.
-With the help of a local locksmith we were able to adapt commercial hardware to the thicker doors.
+With the help of a local locksmith, we were able to adapt commercial hardware to the thicker doors.

 We covered the existing concrete patio with brick pavers to match the full bricks in the walkway.
 All of the brick used was purchased at Yankee Hill brick in Lincoln, so we were certain of a good match.
 The brick was designed to look like used brick, and it certainly does look used — complete with rounded-over edges and what looks like little bits of old concrete stuck to it here and there.